x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ~~~
 ANS:
-The jello behaves fairly realistically, although when it hits an object it
+The jello behaves fairly realistically, although when it
-tends to have more oscillation/jiggling than what I've experienced anecdotally.
+hits an object it tends to have slower oscillation/jiggling
+closer to water than what I've experienced anecdotally with
+jello.

-I utilized RK4 to integrate, basically due to the fact that it was the default
+I utilized RK4 to integrate, basically due to the fact that
-and appeared to have a good degree of accuracy; using other methods would have
+it was the default and appeared to have a good degree of
+accuracy; as evinced/demonstrated in Part I, using other
-decreased the accuracy of the simulation so I decided to stay with RK4.
+methods would have decreased the accuracy of the simulation
+so I decided to stay with RK4.
 ~~~

 5.How would you model and simulate water (in terms of continuous simulation)?

 ~~~
 ANS:
-Likely would use particles to simulate the water molecules; we would have to delve
+Likely would use particles to simulate the water molecules;
-into the laws of physics as they relate to water and how it moves and what can cause that movement (Author Unknown, Date Unknown).
-Additionally, could use the Lagragian
+we would have to delve into the laws of physics as they
+relate to water and how it moves and what can cause/
+affect that movement through time;
+additionally, potentially could use the Lagragian method
-method to tracking the motion and particles over time in the simulation.
+to tracking the motion and particles over time
+in the simulation (Kider, Unknown).
 ~~~